OmkarArote/workshop-todo-native-mobile/BuildaReactNativeAppwithExpo.md

 If you are developing a native application from scratch, you should be developing locally, using a physical Android or iPhone, Xcode for the iPhone simulator, Android Studio for the Android Emulator, and a Web Browser so you can view your project on all platforms as you are developing.
 All three platforms support hot refresh so you can see changes live as you make updates in your IDE.
 To develop locally, you need the Expo CLI, Watchman, Git, Node.js, an IDE of your choice ( VisualStudio) and ideally, Xcode and Android Studio.
 You can walk through the entire setup process [here](https://docs.expo.dev/get-started/installation/) and create a empty Expo project.

 When you are ready to test your project, you will start your project in debugging mode with the command: **expo start**.
 This will bring up a QR code you can scan with your phone camera to bring up the app, and give you shortcut commands to run the Android, iOS, and web applications.
 The simulators can be a little tricky, so they work best when you have the Android emulator running already before doing expo start --android or a if already running, whereas the iOS simulator works best when it's quit before doing expo start --ios or i if already running.
-Similarly, a localhost will start
+Similarly, you can just pay attention to the browser tab with your IP and the port like https:://192.198.62.35/8888 and ignore the others that are launched by Netlify and Expo.

 ```
 expo start